ntystudio/dev-notes/posts/Resource_Repository.md

 [Interface In Game](https://interfaceingame.com/) provides a collection of game interfaces, screenshots, and video clips.
 It's a great resource to build interface moodboards or find references when designing game UI/UX.

+[Laws of UX](https://lawsofux.com/) is a collection of best practices that designers should consider when designing user interfaces.

+[Colorable](https://colorable.jxnblk.com/) is a tool that helps you test color contrast between your UI text color and background color.

+[Free Faces](https://freefaces.gallery/) is a collection of free typefaces for commercial use (under various licenses).

+[The League of Moveable Type](https://www.theleagueofmoveabletype.com/) is a collection of open-source typefaces.

 ---

 ### Productivity